New Jersey Medical Malpractice Attorneys

-If you or a loved one has suffered injuries due to medical negligence in NJ, the experienced attorneys at Fronzuto Law Group can help.
+If you or a loved one has suffered injuries due to medical negligence in NJ, the experienced lawyers at Fronzuto Law Group can help.

 After years of study, physicians in 100% of today’s medical schools take the Hippocratic Oath, before embarking upon their medical careers.
 By taking this oath, doctors vow to abide by a number of principles, the most significant of which is to “do no harm.”
 Although we assume that our doctors uphold these tenants of the medical profession, they can and do fail to do so, often, with catastrophic consequences.
 When medical malpractice, such as a cancer misdiagnosis or a surgical error results in injury or even death to you or someone you love, the law provides recourse through which to recover compensation.
 If you or a loved one was injured due medical negligence in New Jersey, you have found the team with the skill and dedication to walk you through your journey toward justice.